jaivisal/FMS-MERN-main/README.md

-# Faculty Management System
+# TeachEase

 ## Overview
-The **Faculty Management System** is designed to streamline departmental tasks, enhance communication, and improve resource availability within educational institutions.
+The **TeachEase** is designed to streamline departmental tasks, enhance communication, and improve resource availability within educational institutions.
 This comprehensive solution integrates Admin, Faculty, and Student modules to centralize management, academic record-keeping, and resource sharing.

 ## Features
 ### Admin Module